Nurses are injured on the job more than any other occupation1

 17th Annual Wound Care Conference November 3-6, 2011

-Click for a complete listing of clinical evidence to support your pressure ulcer prevention efforts.
+Click for a complete listing of clinical evidence to support your pressure injury prevention efforts.

 Prevalon Turn and Position System 2.0 Standard (#7201 and #7206) (doc)